Kauffman states and Heegaard diagrams for tangles: Basic properties of Basic properties of ∇

 \begin{proposition} Let \(T\) be an oriented \(r\)-component tangle.
 If \(\rr(T,t_1)\) denotes the same tangle \(T\) with the orientation of the first strand reversed, then for all sites \(s\in\mathbb{S}(T)\), we have

 \end{proposition}

 \begin{proof} This is easily seen by considering crossings separately: Modulo sign, the statement follows from observation~\ref{ObsAlexanderCode}.
-For the correct sign, note that after substituting $h^{-1}t_1^{-1}$ into the Alexander code of a positive (negative) crossing involving $t_1$ and some different colour, we obtain the Alexander code of the crossing with the orientation of the $t_1$-strand reversed multiplied by $h^{-\frac{1}{2}}$ (respectively $h^{\frac{1}{2}}$).
+For the correct sign, note that after substituting $h^{-1}t_1^{-1}$ for $t_1$ in the Alexander code of a positive (negative) crossing involving $t_1$ and some different colour, we obtain the Alexander code of the crossing with the orientation of the $t_1$-strand reversed multiplied by $h^{-\frac{1}{2}}$ (respectively $h^{\frac{1}{2}}$).
 For crossings involving only $t_1$, no additional factor is necessary, and for crossings not involving $t_1$ at all, there is nothing to show. \end{proof} \begin{corollary} Let \(T\) be an oriented \(r\)-component tangle.
-If \(\rr(T)\) denotes the same tangle \(T\) with the orientation of all strands reversed, then for all sites \(s\in\mathbb{S}(T)\), we have \end{corollary} \begin{proof} We successively reverse the orientation of all strands, noting that each term $\lk_T(t_i,t_j)$ appears twice in the exponent of $h$, but with different signs, because the second time it appears, the orientation of one strand has been reversed. \end{proof} \begin{corollary} Let \(\rr(\cdot)\) denote the function which substitutes \(-t^{-1}\) for each colour~\(t\).
-Then, for an oriented link \(L\), we have the symmetry relation
+If \(\rr(T)\) denotes the same tangle \(T\) with the orientation of all strands reversed, then for all sites \(s\in\mathbb{S}(T)\), we have If \(\rr(\cdot)\) denotes the function which substitutes \(-t^{-1}\) for each colour~\(t\), the above implies